 - ½ teaspoon chili powder

-- 13 oz Italian pork sausage — about 4 sausage links.
+- 13 oz Italian pork sausage – nitrate-free about 4 sausage links.
 Use a Whole30 compliant

-- Place the veggies to a large baking sheet and lay sausages on top of the veggies.
+- Place the veggies on a large baking sheet and lay sausages on top of the veggies.

-- Roast in the oven for 20 minutes, flip halfway and roast for more 10-15 minutes or until the sausage is cooked through.
+- Roast in the oven for 20 minutes, then flip and roast for 10-15 minutes longer or until the sausage is cooked through.

-- Turn the oven broiler on high for 2 minutes to give the veggies and sausages the crispy and brown look.
+- Turn the oven broiler on high for 2 minutes to give the veggies and sausages a crispy and brown look.

-- Remove from oven and serve with cauliflower mashed or cauliflower rice, if desired.
+- Remove from oven and serve with cauliflower mash or cauliflower rice, if desired.
+Enjoy!